CALL FOR RESEARCHERS!

 Workshops are run by interdisciplinary artist Aidan Mirowsky and local community volunteers from Flemington DIY (and maybe a few artisans from Flemington Pottery).

-Workshops are open to anyone from age 9 to 99+.
+Workshops are open to anyone but best for ages 9 to 99+.

-Max 10 participants per workshop, if it's the STANGL - PUBLIC ART WORKSHOP*.
-Approximately 100 people will have direct hands-on interaction with the project.
-The presentation can be shared with whomever (i.e.Historical Society) and the Public Artwork’s impact could be endless for those who seek to learn more or visit Flemington.
+Max 10 participants per workshop, Approximately 100 people will have direct hands-on interaction with the project.
+The workshop presentation can be shared with whomever (i.e.Historical Society) and the Public Artwork’s impact could be endless for those who seek to learn more or visit Flemington.

 WHERE: